Surf the waves of uncertainty

 Creating a personal sense of balance right now, finding equilibrium within, is paramount.
 There are many paths to your centre and for me it comes through my daily silent meditation practice.
 However many may find this unachievable. iRest yoga nidra is a simple guided form of meditation based on the ancient tradition of yoga nidra and is adapted for modern life.
 When practised regularly iRest enables you to meet each moment of your life with peace and well-being. iRest incorporates developing your inner sanctuary, a safe place to ’be’, at any time during your day.

-Join me every Thursday to surf the waves of uncertainty and find stability with iRest, contact me for a chat here.
+If you are interested to surf the waves of uncertainty and find stability with iRest, contact me for a chat here.

 I’m Caroline Giles, a Yoga Therapist and Yoga Teacher, and the owner of Experience Yoga.
 I’m inspired to teach you practices of yoga for health, well-being and wholeness.
 My students are the everyday person like you and me.
 They come to create strength, vitality, inner peace and courage in their life through the practices of yoga.

 Summer reading takes me back to my youth on the beach - freedom, young love, new bikinis, fizzy drinks, embarrassing meet-ups!
 Whilst I love to dabble in a bit of writing, 2020 did not get my first novel drafted!
 However I did re-read several of my blogs and realised...

 Covid whether we like it or not has created the space as well as the imperative, to change habits and become more innovative in our life.
 In Australia, especially in Melbourne, we have had no choice but to adapt, adjust, accommodate.
 Of course we could stay under the...